SINTEF/dlite/doc/user_guide/concepts.md

 The DLite data model is defined by the [Datamodel ontology] and shown schematically in Figure 3.
-In orange we have the same hierarchy as shown in Figure 2 with *instance* as the most general concepts.
+In orange we have the same hierarchy as shown in Figure 2, with *instance* as the most general concepts.

+All data models and metadata have the following fields:
+- *uri*: URI that uniquely identifies the data model.
-As discussed above, all instances have an UUID that is used as their main identifier for database lookup.
+- *uuid*: An UUID calculated as a hash of the *uri*.
+Used for database lookup.
-All metadata as well as some data instances can also be identified by a URI (in which case the UUID is a hash of this URI).
-Instances also have a *meta* field that refer to the metadata that it is described by (or that it is an instance of).

-In general metadata describe their instances using *dimensions*, *properties* and *relations*.
+- *meta*: The URI of the meta-metadata that this metadata is an instance of.
+  If omitted, it defaults to the entity schema, which describes data models.
+- *description*: A human description of the data model.
+- *dimensions*: Common dimension used for array properties.
+- *properties*: Descriptions of each of the underlying data properties.
+- *relations*: A sequence of RDF subject-predicate-object triples with additional documentation.

 Properties describe data in terms of keyword-value pairs, dimensions enable efficient description of multi-dimensional arrays and relations can describe anything that can be represented in a knowledge base.